cozodb/cozo-lib-java/README.md

 In case a pre-compiled native library is not available for your system, you will get an error when you import `CozoDb`.

+## Compilation of the native library

+You need to build the dynamic library for Java from the [Cozo main repo](https://github.com/cozodb/cozo/blob/main/BUILDING.md).
+After that, copy the dynamic library to `~/.cozo_java_native_lib/` so that this package can find it.
+You may need to rename your dynamic library: you can see what name is required from the message this package prints when it attempts to download from the release page.